staskolukasz/delayed-promises/README.md

 |----------|----------------|----------|---------------|...

 ^                           ^
-Resolve a first promise       Resolve a first promise
+Resolve a first promise       Resolve a second promise

 ```